CyberMonitor/orquestra-docs/hugo/content/data-management/workflow-artifacts.md

 Artifacts are also key components of a workflow results file as described on [the aggregation page](/data/aggregation/).

-## Task Data Objects
+## Task Artifact

-A **Task Data Object** is a unit of data that contains information about one task that was run by a workflow.
+A **Task Artifact** is a special type of artifact that contains information about one task that was run by a workflow.
 It is created by the [correlation](/data/correlation/) process.

 Tasks are also key components of a workflow results file as described on [the aggregation page](/data/aggregation/).